geoserver/geoserver/doc/en/user/source/community/css/properties.rst

       * none
     - * -gt-shield-margin
       * list of lengths, one to four elements long.
-      * This option specifies an extra margin (in pixels) to be applied to the label text when calculating label dimensions for use with the ``-gt-shield-resize`` option.
-Similar to the ``margin`` shorthand property in CSS for HTML, its interpretation varies depending on how many margin values are provided:

-        * 1 value means that GeoServer will use that margin length on all sides of the label
-        * 2 values mean that GeoServer will use the first for vertical (top and bottom) margins and the second for horizontal (left and right) margins.
-        * 3 values mean that GeoServer will use the first for the top margin, the second for the horizontal (left and right) margins, and the third for the bottom margin.
-        * 4 values mean that GeoServer will use the first for the top margin, second for the right margin, third for the bottom margin, and fourth for the left margin.
+      * Specifies an extra margin (in pixels) to be applied to the label text when calculating label dimensions for use with the ``-gt-shield-resize`` option.
+Similar to the ``margin`` shorthand property in CSS for HTML, its interpretation varies depending on how many margin values are provided: 1 = use that margin length on all sides of the label 2 = use the first for top & bottom margins and the second for left & right margins.
+3 = use the first for the top margin, second for left & right margins, third for the bottom margin.
+4 = use the first for the top margin, second for the right margin, third for the bottom margin, and fourth for the left margin.
       * none

 Shared